10 Best Password Managers for Chrome in 2024: Top Deals

 Bonus.
 Bitwarden — Best Open-Source Option

-Bitwarden Free includes unlimited passwords across unlimited devices — it’s one of the few free password managers (along with Avira) to offer this with its free plan.
+Bitwarden Free includes unlimited passwords across unlimited devices — it’s one of the few free password managers (along NordPass and Avira) to offer this with its free plan.
 It also comes with extras such as 2FA and self-hosting on your own local server.
-For $10.00 / year, Bitwarden Premium adds other security tools like a 2FA code generator, password security auditing, emergency access, and 1 GB cloud storage.
-Bitwarden Families covers up to 6 users and enables unlimited sharing between users on the same plan, for just $40.00 / year.
+For $1.00 / month, Bitwarden Premium adds other security tools like a 2FA code generator, password security auditing, emergency access, and 1 GB cloud storage.
+Bitwarden Families covers up to 6 users and enables unlimited sharing between users on the same plan, for just $3.33 / month.

 Bottom Line

 Bitwarden is an open-source password manager that provides a good set of security features for a really good price — but it’s not very easy to use.
-Bitwarden’s Chrome extension doesn’t always auto-save logins, and the auto-fill function could be a bit more intuitive.
+Bitwarden’s Chrome extension doesn’t always auto-save logins, and the auto-fill function requires some manual configuration.
 However, Bitwarden is one of the cheapest password managers out there, and you can test out some of its features with Bitwarden Free.
 All premium purchases have a 30-day money-back guarantee.

 Read the full Bitwarden review >